Praxorium/documentation/donations.md

 2. maintaining a holistic global and ecosphere focus, rather than a focus bounded by political jurisdiction, and
 3. not engaging in for-profit competition

+Ultimately, Praxorium is focused on maintaining the integrity of the process, on praxis, rather than on achieving particular end goals on behalf of its patrons.